tcalmant/ipopo/docs/refcards/remote_services.rst

   used for importing it.

-Finally, the :class:`~pelix.remote.beans.ExportEndpoint` object also gives access to the service reference and implemnetation, in order to let transport providers access the methods and properties of the service.
+Finally, the :class:`~pelix.remote.beans.ExportEndpoint` object also gives access to the service reference and implementation, in order to let transport providers access the methods and properties of the service.